ibm-cloud-docs/power-iaas/network-architecture-WIP.md

   1. When you have your VMs in more than one Power Systems Virtual Server locations that are provisioned for resiliency, PVS-Location1 to PVS-Location2 connectivity can occur through the IBM Cloud network by using proxy servers.
 You also need GRE tunnels for the transit.
   2. Configure Direct Link Connect with [GRE configuration](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-configuring-power#gre-tunneling) at both the Power Systems Virtual Server locations for connectivity with the IBM Cloud network.
 Network bandwidth and latency depend on Direct Link Connect service, proxy gateway, and IBM Cloud network.

+In Power Systems Virtual Server locations connectivity by using backbone, only one gateway or proxy is sufficient if Direct Links are configured with Global Routing.
 This configuration is under test.
 Therefore, you must test your configuration before using this architecture for production use.
 {: note}